RamyaGuru/jarvis_leaderboard/docs/index.md

      1) Populate the dataset for a particular exisiting benchmar e.g.:
      `python jarvis_leaderboard/populate_data.py --benchmark_file SinglePropertyPrediction-test-exfoliation_energy-dft_3d-AI-mae --output_path=Out`
-      This will generate a bunch of POSCAR files and an id_prop.csv file in the Out directory.
+      This will generate an `id_prop.csv` file in the `Out` directory and other pertinent files such as POSCAR files for atomistic properties.
       The code will also print number of training, val and test samples.
       For methods other than AI method, only test set is provided.
       The reference data for ES is from experiments only.